-Through the Local Government Association of South Australia, Regional Local Government groups have been established.
-These Local Government Groups will play an important role in providing information and feedback to the Commission during the regional planning process as representatives of councils in the region.
+Through the Local Government Association (LGA) of South Australia, Regional Local Government groups have been established.
+These local government groups will play an important role in providing information and feedback to the Commission during the regional planning process as representatives of councils in the region.
+The Murraylands and Riverland Local Government Association (MRLGA) is the relevant association in the Murray Mallee region.